Who was Prophet Muhammad (peace be upon him)?

 • To harm him, the Quraysh would torture his companions and kill some of them.
 The Prophet ﷺ could not do anything to prevent this in Makkah.

 • When he finally reached Madinah, his struggles did not cease.
 The hypocrites within Madinah and various Jewish tribes would undermine him and plot against him.
-They poisoned his food, they tried to assassinate him by dropping a boulder on him, they broke all peace treaties he had initiated, and the Quraysh remained a threat.
+They poisoned his food, attempted to assassinate him by dropping a boulder upon him, broke treaties and repeatedly plotted against him.

 • Whilst living in Madinah, he never filled his stomach for more than two nights consecutively; most of his diet consisted of dates, water and bread.
 Many weeks would pass, and a fire would not be lit in his house to cook.
 Meat, milk, vegetables and fruits were a rare luxury, as opposed to a staple.